openstack/ironic-specs/specs/kilo/local-boot-support-with-partition-images.rst

 ---------------

 Local boot is a double-edged problem.
-On one hand, in case of a eletricity outage the customer nodes that are configured to local boot could potentially boot up before the control plane.
-On the other hand if eletriciy outage causes the control plane to not boot after is also a problem.
+On one hand, in case of a electricity outage the customer nodes that are configured to local boot could potentially boot up before the control plane.
+On the other hand if electricity outage causes the control plane to not boot after is also a problem.
 So, this spec makes local boot and net boot configurable per instance, deployers should be aware of that when deploying their clouds.